 For starters, you should identify and understand the problem, why its happening, where and how.
-Analyze the collected data carefully, spent time with your customers and employees, ask questions relevant to the problem, listen when they talk, try to build connections that can help you and create a long-term loyalty with your customers.
+Analyze the collected data carefully, spent time with your customers and employees, ask questions relevant to the problem, listen when they talk, try to build connections that can help you and create long-term loyalty with your customers.

-After the identification and understanding the problem, it’s time to develop solutions that will answer it.
+After the identification and understanding of the problem, it’s time to develop solutions that will answer it.
 The most convenient approach for this matter is the lean start-up approach: create a prototype, test it, improve it, test it again and make it better again.

 In this cycle you will always know the obstacles your customers are facing and also you will save a bunch of money, that is usually spent on launched products where it’s even more expensive to improve them.

-However, for a successful design thinking you need a cultural transformation.
-The companies that are aware of this, they have dedicated a space inside the company for teams to do this creative and risky work.
+However, for a successful design thinking, you need a cultural transformation.
+The companies that are aware of this, they have dedicated space inside the company for teams to do this creative and risky work.
 Even they encourage, from time to time, to break the rules a little bit so they can let out the creative spirit.